On this dayJan 25, 1942

 Against this backdrop and during this era, the deep racial hostility that permeated Southern society burdened Black people with a presumption of guilt that often served to focus suspicion on Black communities after a crime was discovered, whether evidence supported that suspicion or not.
 White Americans’ allegations against Black people were rarely subject to scrutiny and often sparked violent reprisal before the judicial system could or would act.

 After Mr. Wright's violent arrest, a mob of 75 white men had formed at the jail.
 They soon overcame city and state police officers and abducted the nearly unconscious Cleo Wright from his cell.
 The mob then dragged him through the streets of Sunset Addition, Sikeston’s predominantly Black neighborhood, where the mob forced Mr. Wright's wife to examine his body, then burned the corpse in front of two Black churches in the presence of hundreds of Black churchgoers on this Sunday morning.

 Like many lynchings, this killing was not just a response to perceived resistance to the established racial order, but was a stunning message to the entire Black community that no dissent would be tolerated.
-Mr. Wright's brutal killing terrified Sikeston’s Black community and an estimated one hundred Black residents fled soon after.
+Mr. Wright's brutal killing terrified Sikeston’s Black community and an estimated 100 Black residents fled soon after.

 The lynching of Cleo Wright received national attention and led to the first ever Department of Justice investigation of a lynching.
 Nevertheless, a grand jury refused to indict the perpetrators, and no one was ever convicted.